At some point in the past week (or five minutes ago after a Google search), you’ve made a resolution to change your life.

 Learn Your Cues: Recognize the triggers.

-Whether you are trying to change an old habit, stop a bad habit, or begin a good habit, it starts with the first step in the process:
+Whether you are trying to change an old habit, stop an unhealthy habit, or begin a healthy habit, it starts with the first step in the process:

 If you want to stop drinking soda, but feel like you need it every afternoon to get through work, your brain has been wired to think SODA after the cue: